 The 430 layer is 18/0 stainless steel, meaning it has no nickel.
 Unlike the food-grade one, this stainless steel is magnetic, which makes it suitable for induction cookers, and why the Made In range uses it in the base layer.
 Other brands market stainless steel cookware that has nickel-free cladding as well.
 This is the 21/0 type that I cover in my ultimate guide to buying stainless steel cookware.

 While a 2013 study found certain grades of stainless steel react with acidic foods resulting in the release of nickel during cooking, the Made In range uses rust-resistant 18/10 s/steel, which is considered non-reactive.
 This aligns with a 2017 study finding of 18/10 stainless: “the amounts [of chromium and nickel] released were below known allergy-triggering thresholds”, based on one hour of cooking acidic food in this type of steel.

 Low-quality stainless steel (low chromium) is more likely to corrode and so more prone to leach metals into foods, especially when cooking with acidic types, such as tomatoes and lemons, during cooking.

 The Made In premium stainless steel meets standards set for cookware sales in the US.

 For first time use, rinse the cookware in a base of hot water and vinegar.

-Although the stainless steel range is dishwasher safe, the company recommends you hand wash the cookware.
+Although the stainless steel range is dishwasher-safe, the company recommends you hand wash the cookware.
+This is something I talk about in my article on why your stainless steel cookware discolors.
 Also, avoid metal utensils and the use of steel wool and harsh scourers to keep them looking their best.

 Don’t use excessive heat if you want to avoid rainbow speckles forming on your pan.
 This won’t affect the performance, but if you are concerned about the look, you can rid it with a stainless steel cleaner, available from Made In.